 New Patients

-Two forms of ID are required from the following list, where possible one should be passport/driving licence (for photo ID only) and the other form of ID should show your full name and postal address.
+Two forms of ID are required.
+Where possible, one should be photo identification (such as a passport or driving licence), and the second should show your full name and current postal address.

 Approved List: